-As its name suggested, the "open" tournament was at first only for Black players.
+As its name suggested, the "Negro Open" tournament was at first only for Black players.
 Ironically, it became the center of controversy in June 1954 when the Duluth, Minneapolis, and Saint Paul branches of the NAACP accused tournament organizers of discrimination for refusing to accept white golfers.
 In a letter to the editor published in the Recorder on June 18, Frank Smith, president of the NAACP's Saint Paul branch, wrote, "In its uphill fight for equality of opportunities we as a race must not be found guilty of the things we oppose from other sources."
 Cecil Newman agreed in an editorial in the Recorder.
 "There was a time when a racially exclusive tournament could be excused on the basis that golf was a new game for many members of the Negro community.
 However, as the game improved in popularity among Negros and the best players among them sought entry to local and national tournaments which were formerly all-white, it was time for Negro-promoted tournaments to change their admission policies."
-46
+The policies were formerly all-white, it was time for Negro-promoted tournaments to change their admission policies."

 Bailee Thomas, a columnist in the Recorder, also commented on the issue.
 "If the tournament was sponsored by a private club, it would have a legal right to accept entries on a racially selective basis-but the fact that it is a public affair, held on a municipal course, and donations and prizes are solicited on that basis-there is not much justification for closing the tournament to any white golfers who want to participate."
 An unnamed promoter of the tournament defended the policy, telling Thomas that if they opened up registration, "white golfers would win all of the prizes."
 To this, Thomas retorted: "So what!
 How will Negro amateurs ever improve their game unless they get to compete with the best in the field."
 He added that "the ending of discrimination is a two-way street."
+56

-Only about 90 men and women played in the 1954 Negro Open, down from 165 the previous year.
+Approximately 90 men and women played in the 1954 Negro Open, down from 165 the previous year.
 There were various factors affecting attendance including the Central States Tournament, which had drawn players to the Twin Cities in 1953 but held its event in Denver in 1954.
 Still, the spat with the NAACP tarnished the Negro Open that year.
-Perhaps because the subject was so sensitive, Newman took the unusual step of putting his byline on an article describing the
+Perhaps because the subject was so sensitive, Newman took the unusual step of putting his byline on an article describing the tournament on June 26-27.
+"Most of the players and spectators seemed to enjoy the affair despite the fireworks which had taken place prior to the meet."57